 Link will take you to the audio of the article: https://anchor.fm/matthew-whiteside/episodes/Tao-Te-Ching-Day-1-Infinite-Imigination-euebh5

-Today, on the day of my birth, I am embarking on a 365 day journey into the Tao.
+Today, on the day of my birth, I embark on a 365-day journey into the Tao.

-Each day I will read the book, and then do my best to interpret my understanding of the book.
-I do not propose to be an expert of any sort and my only hope is to deepen my own understanding of the source of creation.
+Each day I will read the book and then do my best to interpret my understanding of the book.
+I do not propose to be an expert of any sort, and my only hope is to deepen my knowledge of the source of creation.

 I hope you find what you are looking for here, and I hope that we all let go of what we desire a little more each day.

-I am spoken to in side of an empty room.
-I am not even present in this room, yet the room is created for me.
+I am spoken to inside of an empty room.
+I am not even present in this room, yet space is created for me.

 I will be honest a lot of the book is confusing as hell, but I believe that is the point.
 To break our minds of its old pattern recognition and see the true pattern in the Universe.

-The Tao I believe is speaking to the formless, form of imagination.
-When reading the book, I had the distinct vision of the big bang as the universe began.
-However, this vision was different, it wasn’t simply matter exploding from nothing, it was a person sitting down to meditate.
+The Tao, I believe, is speaking to the amorphous form of imagination.
+When reading the book, I had a distinct vision of the big bang as the universe began.
+However, this vision was different; it wasn’t simply matter exploding from nothing; it was a person sitting down to meditate.
 In the darkness of my mind, I saw into the darkness of their mind and from that nothingness, from the stillness of a moment of meditation sprang forth all of creation.

 If anyone has ever meditated, they can speak to this sense of thoughts exploding to life almost at an unfathomable rate.
 Most people do not make it past the first explosion before standing and getting on with their day, and rightfully so.

-The big bang that appears in our mind during a moment of meditation is seismic and can in many cases shake the foundation of our personal Universes as we are shown all the terrible, horrible, nasty things that transpire in the past, and future.
+The big bang that appears in our mind during a moment of meditation is seismic and can, in many cases, shake the foundation of our Universes as we are shown all the terrible, horrible, nasty things that transpire in the past and future.

 We are the imagination.